 I subscribe to about 200 RSS feeds.
 I’d say I get 70 RSS items a day, and 20 or 30 of them are interesting.
 That’s a vastly better ratio than I get on social networks.
 Checking RSS is the first stop on my instrument panel as I make my periodic sweeps throughout the day.
 If you’re interested, you can browse through my RSS subscriptions.

 Google Reader is dead, but people seem to be happy with Feedly as a free replacement.
 I’m also intrigued by what the revived Digg will build upon its free RSS reader, since its parent company, Betaworks, also owns Instapaper, Bit.ly, Chartbeat, and other puzzle pieces of the future of reading.

 But I don’t trust free RSS services to stick around yet, so I’m using Feedbin, one of the subscription-based upstarts that arrived to fill the Google Reader void.
 I chose Feedbin because it’s supported by Reeder for iOS, my mobile RSS app of choice.
 The Feedbin website is quite good (it even has keyboard shortcuts), but at my desk I check RSS from the excellent all-in-one reading app, ReadKit.
-I presume that Reeder for Mac supports Feedbin as well, but the all-in-one features of ReadKit have hooked me.
+Reeder for Mac supports Feedbin as well, but the all-in-one features of ReadKit have hooked me.
 I keep a Feedbin subscribe bookmarklet in my browser favorites bar for one-click subscription to sites I discover.